lnapo94/Software-Engineering-Project/README.md

 ### How to Use our Distributed Application?
 Our application is divided in two main part, Server and Client.
 First, you must start the server.
 To do it, you should go to the server package (it.polimi.ingsw.ps42.server) and then start the Server.java

-After that, you can start the client, and to do that you should have to go to the client package (it.polimi.ingsw.ps42.client) and start the ClientSocket.java
+After that, you can start the client.
+You should go to the client package (it.polimi.ingsw.ps42.client) and start the Client.java.
+Now you can choose from 2 type of connection: RMI or Socket, to choose the RMI connection type "R", to choose the Socket connection type "S".
+Then you can choose from 2 type of user experience, the GUI interface or the CLI interface.
+We recommend you to use the GUI, and to do that type "G", but if you prefer an old-style user interface, you can choose the CLI typing "C" in the console.

+After all this operation, a client should be connected to the server, now you have to wait at least a second client to play this game.
+When a second player will be connected to your same game, then a timer will start, and after 30 seconds (by default) the match will start with the players that are currently in that match.

 The timers to wait the start of a match or to wait the player move is setted to 30 seconds, to change that you can go in Resource/Configuration/timers.json